openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 Asynchronous First
 ------------------

 Our community is global, and so we will prioritize asynchronous communication in the Architecture Advisory Process.
 This means it's important that individuals be able to participate in the process even if they cannot attend a synchronous meeting.
 We believe there's value in getting together synchronously, but the process should prioritize getting the right input over having synchronous meetings.
-That said, if the relevant stakeholders and experts are able to schedule an effective in person meeting, there's additional value in getting together synchronously when possible.
+That said, if the relevant stakeholders and subject matter experts are able to schedule an effective in person meeting, there's additional value in getting together synchronously when possible.
 Note, however, that the decision makers *still have the responsibility of recording in their ADR the advice they received.*

 Stakeholders and subject matter experts give advice, conversationally
 ---------------------------------------------------------------------